AISE-TUDelft/LLM4Code-extraction/README.md

 > conda create --name LLMExtract --file requirements.txt

+Make sure that you have added conda-forge to your conda channels:

+> conda config --append channels conda-forge

 The code is intended to run on an Nvidia A40 with 48GB Vram, 32GB of RAM and 8 CPU cores.
 Smaller models can be run with lesser hardware as well, but be sure to change the batchsizes in the scripts.

 ## Generation